 Generally, advice given to an employer at precontract stage (in respect of construction cost and duration to construct, among other things) is estimated.
 Consequently, it is likely that the estimate will carry with it an element of risk.
 A key output of the benchmarking process is that it produces a range of factual outcomes.
 This range can therefore serve as guidance as to the range of accuracy (the risk) of the advice given.
 Note it is worth considering the extremities of the range carefully; the benchmark data, i.e. the 'best in class' may be an aspiration but one which is only achievable given certain parameters which may or may not exist on other projects.
+The output data can also assist in establishing realistic spread of cost among construction elements which can, in turn, inform value engineering.

-Whatever the nature of the benchmarking activity there are a number of key steps in the benchmarking process, as illustrated in Figure 1:
+Construction cost benchmarking may well form part of a business process benchmarking study which will include a number of key steps, as illustrated in Figure 1: